teresa-le/UFOs/README.md

 - Country
 - Shape of the UFO

-To perform a search, use the webpage (index.html), and enter your desired search criteria into the text boxes and press enter.
+To search for UFO sightings, use the webpage (index.html).
+Enter your desired search criteria into the text boxes.
+Press enter after you are done entering each search criteria e.g. us for *country*.

 <img src="https://github.com/teresa-le/UFOs_Analysis/blob/main/static/images/Search%20Function.PNG">